Muro, Mallorca

-Muro (/ca/) is a small municipality on Mallorca, the largest of the Balearic Islands, which are part of Spain.
+Muro (/ca-ES-IB/) is a small municipality on Mallorca, the largest of the Balearic Islands, which are part of Spain.
 It is located in the north-east of the island.
 With a history stretching back to prehistoric times, Muro has been shaped by various cultures, including Roman and Muslim influences, before becoming part of the Kingdom of Majorca after the Catalan Conquest in the 13th century.
 Historically an agricultural hub, the town is known for its production of oranges, lemons, olives, and potatoes, though its agricultural sector faces modern challenges.
 As of 2024, Muro had a population of 8,136 residents and experiences a significant increase in tourism, particularly during the summer months.

 Muro is located in the northeast of Mallorca.

 History

 The history of Muro stretches back to prehistoric times, as evidenced by archaeological remains.
 During the Roman Empire period, the area formed part of the urban center of Pollentia and served as a hub for trade and agriculture.
 Under Muslim rule, Muro developed into a productive agricultural and livestock-based settlement.
 The town's name is believed to have originated from the Arabic term Muruh, possibly meaning "wall" or "boundary."

 A major turning point came in the 13th century with the Catalan Conquest of Majorca led by King James I of Aragon, after which Muro became part of the Kingdom of Majorca.
 Christian settlers gradually replaced the Muslim population, and the town began to take on the urban layout still recognizable today.
 The oldest part of Muro, known as El Comtat, formed around the estates of Catalan lords, and the town expanded steadily over the centuries.
 During the Renaissance, Muro experienced economic and cultural growth, marked by the construction of notable churches and manor houses.
 Despite political changes and periods of unrest over time, Muro has retained much of its traditional identity and architectural heritage.